wLoup/myresume/index.md

   - Focus on risk analysis and intelligent pricing models
 - 2018.12~2019.1
   Fox School of university, Contract Research Organization, internship
-  - Tackled with financial and statistics tasks assigned by Dr.Z, used r markdown to finish
+  - Tackled with financial and statistics tasks assigned by Dr.Zhu, used r markdown to finish
-  - learned for machine learning arithmetics
+  - learned for machine learning algorithm
 - 2018.09~11
   Development Research Center of the State Council, intern research assistant
   - Macro Big Data project announced by government
-  - Searched for economy elements’ information in specific area, drew the outline of those economy element
+  - Searched for economy data in specific area, drew the outline of those economy element
   - Award ‘The excellent member’ in Macro Big Data project
 - 2018.04~08
   Global REIT investment challenge, the Third Place for team competition
   - Held by professor Liu Peng in Cornell university
   - Be in charge of simulate investment, yield rate achieved the first place in the finalist, it approach to 6%
   - Wrote the equity research, analyzed the market of American Residential REITs with the heip of background knowledge, financial indexes, stock theories,etc.
-  - Used R to generate the time series of stock yield rate, analysed it with the R/S analysis and regression, received the dependency between recent yield and past yield of a single stock
+  - Used R to generate the time series of stock yield rate, analyzed it with the R/S analysis and regression, received the dependency between recent yield and past yield of a single stock

 ## AWARDS